pravj/blog-repo/content/blog/how-will-a-drone-deliver-your-food.md

 So that customers like you and me can have that \[_insert your favorite food item here_\] just as we think about it.

 > _The Deliverator stands tall, your pie in thirty minutes or you can have it free, take the delivery car, file a class-action suit. --- Snow Crash_

+And if they can find a solution that ensures the Last-mile time isn't increasing as they increase the distance, it's a win-win.
+Drones fit somewhere here.

 Work is already happening in this domain.
 Swiggy/Zomato and a few other entities have received approval to start testing _the way their drone will deliver your food_. ([reference](https://www.livemint.com/companies/news/food-delivery-in-india-via-drones-zomato-swiggy-dunzo-can-start-testing-11591253543250.html))